ojplg/legup/README.md

 Features/bugs to work on

+* USER FIXES
+  * Prevent users from seeing screens they do not have permission for
+  * Solve problem of links with templated content in nav bar

 * Write more help screens
 * Legislator Persistence
   * Perhaps check for and perform updates when changes to legislator data are found